psci-star/psci-star.github.io/README.md

 # Research Transparency Statement tools

+## What?

-Two companion web apps for the Research Transparency Statement (RTS) required in *Psychological Science* manuscripts:
+This repository contains two companion web apps for the Research Transparency Statement (RTS) required in *Psychological Science* manuscripts:

 - **RTS Builder** — for authors.
 Answers about the research are turned into a policy-aligned RTS to paste into a manuscript.
 - **RTS Validator** — for the editorial team.
 A pasted RTS is checked, section by section, against the journal's policy and standard wording.

-Both are static HTML — no build step, no server-side code.
+Both apps are static HTML — there is no server-side code or database.

+## Who?

+The apps were built by Tom Hardwicke (Senior Editor for Statistics, Transparency, and Rigour at Psychological Science) with considerable assistance from Claude Opus 4.7.

+Questions/feedback can be sent to psych.star.team@gmail.com

 ## Live URLs

-Hosted on GitHub Pages under the `psci-star` organisation:
+The apps are hosted on GitHub Pages under the `psci-star` organisation:

 - Builder — <https://psci-star.github.io/builder/>
 - Validator — <https://psci-star.github.io/validator/>